Mudiaga Odje

-Mudiaga Odje (25 September 1923 – 9 December 2005) was a Nigerian attorney.
-He was born in Evwreni.
+Mudiaga Odje (25 September 1923 – 9 December 2005) was a Nigerian attorney and Senior Advocate of Nigeria who helped shape both the constitutional and legal systems of the Federal Republic of Nigeria.

-He helped shape both the constitutional and legal systems of the Federal Republic of Nigeria.
-He was the lead counsel in the first successful impeachment of a sitting governor in Nigeria.
-He was also one of the only lawyers to have persuaded the Supreme Court of Nigeria to overrule itself on a previous decision.
+Odje was the lead counsel in the first successful impeachment of a sitting governor in Nigeria and was also one of the only lawyers to have persuaded the Supreme Court of Nigeria to overrule itself on a previous decision.

+Early life

+Mudiaga Odje was born in the town of Evwreni, in Delta State, Nigeria.
+He was one of eight sons.

+After leaving school, he trained at the Government Teachers’ Training College in Warri from 1944 to 1945.
+He then taught at the N.A.
+Schools in Uzere and Ughelli, the Salvation Army School, Sapele, and Urhobo College, Effurun from 1946 to 1954.

+He read law at University College and the School of Oriental and African Studies, both part of the University of London.
+He successfully completed the legal profession course at the Council of Legal Education, London, and was duly admitted into the Inner Temple of the English Bar on 5 February 1960.

+He returned to Nigeria in July 1961, but went back to London three years later to complete his doctoral programme.

 Role in constitution drafting

 Odje participated in the drafting of the Constitution between 1966 and 1977, when he was a member of the Ad Hoc Constitutional Conference in Lagos, as well as in the Constituent Assembly.

 Law career

-Admitted into the Inner Temple of the English Bar on 5 February 1960, Odje went on to obtain his LLM as well as PhD in Law from the University of London in 1965.
+Odje obtained his LLM and his PhD in law from the University of London and received his doctorate in 1965.